 Experimental animals and feeding

 Yellow perch will be obtained through a commercial supplier (name) and maintained in the lab in groups of 8 individuals to single 10 g aquaria under a natural photoperiod of 14 hours of light per 24 hour cycle.
 All tanks will be individually filtered and kept at a standard 18C throughout feeding and experimentation.
 Groups of fish will be randomly selected to receive one of 3 diets pellets with a BGA FA ratio, pellets with a pre-bloom FA ratio or a control diet.
 Fish will be fed these diets for 2 months and then Ucrit of individual fish will be measured.
-Following Ucrit measurements all fish will sacrificed, measured to the nearest millimeter and mg then we will take tissue for FA analysis
+Following Ucrit measurements all fish will be sacrificed, measured to the nearest millimeter and mg then we will take tissue for FA analysis.

 Swim performance: